barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

       * Lots of draw calls creates CPU overhead.
       * Lots of overdraw.
 For an ellipsoid with backface culling, the depth complexity should be one.
 Here, it will be the number of layers that overlap a pixel.
       * Potential tile requests for tiles completely occluded by opaque layers higher in the z-order.
+      * Lots of extra memory used for duplicate or similar geometry tiles.
       * Solution idea below.
 * The credit, e.g., logo, for multiple layers will need to be shown.
 We should avoid duplicates, e.g., don't show the same credit twice if two layers from the same provider are shown.
 Down the road, we need the ability for view-dependent credits when a layer comes from several sources.
 * The request and replacement code will need (hopefully minor) changes.